 Project transfer: No need to reinvent the wheel

 Around the world, non-profit projects work on solving social issues.
 When a successful project ends, the experiences, knowledge and skills accumulated throughout the project often go to waste.
 Project transfer is the process of transferring knowledge gained from successful projects to bigger projects or to similar projects in different areas.
 Stiftung Bürgermut researches those small projects that aim to solve common social issues and then helps disseminate those functioning models nationwide.

 openTransfer.de is the foundation’s resource and communication hub for all those looking to scale their non-profit projects based on project transfer.
 The platform is aimed at volunteer project initiators, non-profit organisations and social entrepreneurs alike.

-On top of the resources provided online, openTransfer also regularly set up so-called openTransfer CAMPS. openTransfer has been organising these barcamps, which focus on a variety of topics related to project transfer, since 2012.
+On top of the resources provided online, Stiftung Bürgermut also regularly organises openTransfer BarCamps.
+The foundation has organised more than 20 BarCamps since 2012, focusing on a variety of topics related to project transfer.

-Could you tell us a little bit about the idea behind openTransfer and how you are using hashtags and your social media wall for the project?
+Could you tell us a little bit about how you are using hashtags and social media walls for openTransfer?

 The aim of the openTransfer programme is to help non-profit organisations replicate and scale their social impact.
 We believe that for most challenges very good solutions already exist.

-We use social media, we have a blog, we organise around 5 barcamps each year and a dozen webinars, and we will be setting up a project marketplace soon.
+We use social media, we have a blog, we organise around 5 BarCamps each year and a dozen webinars, and we offer various support resources on the website.
 All activities are closely linked with each other.
-That‘s why hashtags are very important for us.
+That‘s why hashtags are very important to us.

 Which hashtags are you using and why?